Earp Vendetta Ride: Earp posse pursues Outlaw Cowboys

-Early in the evening Behan received the delayed telegram.
+Early in the evening Cochise County Sheriff Behan received the delayed telegram.
 He gathered his deputies and Tombstone City Marshal Dave Neagle.
-They met in front of the Cosmopolitan Hotel, preparing to arrest the five men.
-Behan encountered the heavily armed Earp lawmen as they passed through the lobby of the Cosmopolitan Hotel, getting ready to pick up their horses from the stable and leave town.
-Cochise County Sheriff Behan told the Deputy U.S. Marshal, "Wyatt I want to see you."
-Wyatt replied without stopping, "Johnny, if you're not careful, you'll see me once too often."
+The men met at the door of the Cosmopolitan Hotel, preparing to arrest the five men.
+The heavily armed Earp lawmen passed through the door of the Cosmopolitan Hotel, on their way to pick up their horses from Montgomery's stable.
+Behan told Deputy U.S. Marshal Earp, "Wyatt, I want to see you."
+Without stopping, Wyatt replied, "You might see me once too often."
+Behan or his posse made no attempt to stop the Earp party.

 The Tombstone Epitaph reported, "The Sheriff made a weak attempt to arrest them at the Cosmopolitan Hotel before they left, but Wyatt Earp told him he didn't want to see him; that he had seen him once too often, and thereupon the Earp party mounted their horses and rode away.".
 One of Behan's deputies, Billy Breakenridge, claimed Wyatt and his men resisted arrest and even pulled their guns on Behan and Dave Neagle, one of Wyatt's friends, to prevent their arrest.
 In a story published on May 14, 1893, Wyatt told a reporter for the Denver Republican:

 Wyatt and Warren Earp, Doc Holliday, Johnson and McMaster were joined by "Texas Jack" Vermillion, Dan Tipton, Charlie Smith, Fred Dodge, Johnny Green, and Louis Cooley to form a federal posse under Wyatt's authority as the Deputy US Marshal.
 Continuing to ignore Behan, the Earp posse rode out of town the same evening of Tuesday, March 21.

 The next morning Behan formed a posse consisting of a number of deputized Cowboys, friends of Frank Stilwell and Ike Clanton, including Johnny Ringo, Phineas Clanton, Johnny Barnes and about 18 more men.
 They rode after the federal posse and the five men wanted for Stilwell's murder.
 Paul was on his way to Tombstone the next day when he ran into Behan and his posse on the road 5 mi outside of town.
 He joined the posse and rode with them to Contention that night and on to Tombstone the next day.
-Without sleep for two days, Paul told Behan to wake him if he got news of the Earp's location, but Behan left without him.
+Without sleep for two days, Paul told Behan to wake him if he got news of the Earps' location, but Behan left without him.
 In 1898, Paul wrote the Tucson Republican that the Earps had spied Stillwell "standing on a gravel car peeking into the window of the car that Virgil Earp was in."